Nakayama algebras and Fuchsian singularities: Introduction

 The graded singularity category of $R$ was considered by Buchweitz \cite{Buchweitz:1987} and Orlov \cite{Orlov:2009}, see also Krause’s account \cite{Krause:2005} for a related, but slightly different approach.
-It is remarkable that this singularity category is equivalent to the stable category $\zvect\X:=\vect\X/[\tau^{\Z}\co_\X]$ of vector bundles over $\X$, and also equivalent to the bounded derived category of the \emph{extended canonical algebra} arising from the canonical algebra (associated with $\X$) by one-point extension by an indecomposable projective module.
+It is remarkable that this singularity category is equivalent to the stable category $\zvect\X:=\vect\X/[\tau^{\Z}\co_\X]$ of vector bundles over $\X$ modulo the $\tau$-orbit $\tau^{\Z}\co_\X$ of the structure sheaf, and also equivalent to the bounded derived category of the \emph{extended canonical algebra} arising from the canonical algebra (associated with $\X$) via one-point extension by an indecomposable projective module.
 We refer to \cite{Lenzing:2011, Lenzing:Pena:2011} for more details.

 In their remarkable paper \cite{Happel:Seidel:2010}, Happel and Seidel classify all the Nakayama algebras which are piecewise hereditary.
 The aim of this paper is to classify all the Nakayama algebras of \emph{Fuchsian type}, that is, the Nakayama algebras which are derived equivalent to Fuchsian singularities, or equivalently, derived equivalent to extended canonical algebras.
 The main result of this paper is contained in Figure \ref{Figure1} given below ({see Theorem \ref{classification-of-Fuchsian-nakayama-cat}}).